Kamativi Lithium

 ACTIVE

+Before the discovery of lithium, the mine used to focus on tin ore but had closed in early 1990s due to decrease in the price of tin.
+However, in 2019 a new company called Kamativi Mining Company was formed to focus on lithium mining.
 The company started operations in 2019 as a joint venture operated and controlled by Sichuan PD Technology Group, a subsidiary of a Chinese listed entity, Yahua Group.
-The local Joint Venture partner is Kamativi Tin Mines (Private) Limited, wholly owned and controlled by a private company called Defold Mine (Private) Limited.
+The local joint venture partner is Kamativi Tin Mines (Private) Limited, wholly owned and controlled by a private company called Defold Mine (Private) Limited.
 Kamativi Mining Company is focused on lithium exploration, mining and processing within Kamativi.

 Country